 - On the assignment details page, give the quiz a name, point value, due date, and any availability dates.
 You'll set the time limit later in the quiz settings.
 You can edit the availability and due dates later, if necessary, by reopening the quiz.

-- Click Save to launch the New Quizzes quiz builder.
+- Click Build to launch the New Quizzes quiz builder.

 TIP: Use availability dates to allow specific students to take the quiz at alternate times.